AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 1. Select a dataset from the list.
 The dataset selection will determine where the new value of the profile field will be stored.

-1. Click on the **Value** field to define the value you want to use.
+1. Click on the **Value** field to define the value you want to use:

    * Using the simple expression editor, you can select a field from a data source or from the incoming event.

       ![](../assets/profileupdate4.png)

-   * If you want to define a specific value or use advanced functions, click on **Advanced mode**.
+   * If you want to define a specific value or leverage advanced functions, click on **Advanced mode**.

       ![](../assets/profileupdate3.png)